AvinashPinnamaneni/PPRmodel/customSim/readme.md

 ### Process Domain
 **Structure:**
-- Process domain cosists of information pertaining to the processing steps of a product
+- Process domain cosists of information of processing steps of a product.

 #### objects of process domain:
 - **Operation**: Aggregation of processes. for example: preparation of casing, preparation of core etc.